Key Takeaways

 What makes a great chatbot?
 Is it speed, ability to learn, or maybe a sense of humor?
 We’ve gathered the essential chatbot features to help your business thrive.

-• Omni-channel AI-enabled chatbot can give your target audience a coherent and seamless experience across all devices and communication channels.
+- Omni-channel presence.
+AI-enabled chatbot can give your target audience a coherent and seamless experience across all devices and communication channels.
 Centralizing customer data from different channels can help avoid duplication and offer consistent user support.

-• NLP capabilities empower your chatbot to understand and analyze human inputs and handle fluid and efficient conversations.
-NLP lets your chatbots automatically learn from every conversation they handle.
+- Natural language understanding empowers your chatbot to understand and analyze human inputs and handle fluid and efficient conversations.
+NLU lets your chatbots automatically learn from every conversation they handle.

-• Lead generation.
+- Lead generation.
 Chatbots can ask contextually relevant questions to help you identify potential customers and initiate their interest in your products or services.
-No wonder 55% of businesses that use chatbots generate more high-quality leads.

 Sure, you don’t need your chatbot to have all these features.
 Yet, choosing the proper feature set may be a cumbersome task.
 That’s where an experienced development partner may step in to create an enterprise chatbot that will fit your business needs.
 Let’s look at how they do it.